madsehansen/MediocreProgramming/Material/Miscellaneous/object_orientation.md

 };
 ~~~

-### The interface can be shared between many classes of objects
+### Interfaces can be shared between many classes of objects
 - Sharing the interface makes the objects look the same to client code
 - Having different classes share a useful interface makes writing general code easier
 - Also allows for collections to hold pointers to different types
+- Thus this makes polymorphism possible

 ### Shared interface
 ~~~{.cpp .numberLines}